hexojs/site/source/docs/commands.md

 will create `source/about/me.md` file with the title "About me" set in the front matter.

 Please note that the title is mandatory.
-For example, this will not have the behaviour you might expect:
+For example, this will not result in the behaviour you might expect:

 ```bash
 hexo new page --path about/me